Animation Addons

 • Custom: Manually define how much space should be added where the element originally was.

-For example, here selected False, but you can choose whichever option you prefer.
+For example, here, select False, but you can choose whichever option you prefer.

 Pin Markers